JordanSpencerWu/old-website/_posts/blog/2016-02-21-creating-a-blog-with-jekyll.markdown

 hosting server, this is what we are creating a local server on our machine for all the files to be served.
 When you go to `localhost:4000` on any browser it is getting all the files like HTML, CSS, and Javascript needed to render your web page.
 The port number is just a TCP port that is available on your machine.
-To close your serve run `ctrl + c`.
+To close your server run `ctrl + c`.

 # Jekyll Structure